 This includes hard seltzers, hard kombucha and hard tea that all begin with malt-based alcohol.

 In this category, you will find ready-to-drink cocktails, shooters and seltzers that are spiked with spirits.
+For example, Cutwater Spirits has a Lime Margarita made with tequila as the base spirit.

 The last category includes canned wine and wine cocktails that come in tetra packaging.